cambrion-vision/docs/src/pages/index.md

 # ***<p style={{textAlign: "center"}}>Build and deploy custom document extraction APIs with Cambrion</p>***

 Extracting information from documents is a tedious and error-prone process.
 It becomes even more complicated and costly when you have custom requirements that exceed of the shelf offerings.
-At Cambrion we set out to provide a solution that enables custom, low-cost document extraction workflows that can be consumed by a standardized API (TODO: link to API docs).
+At Cambrion we set out to provide a solution that enables custom, low-cost document extraction workflows that can be consumed by a [standardized API](/api).

 ## Features